-The University’s intent is for all staff to receive clear expectations, periodic feedback, and an annual performance review.
+The University’s intent is for all staff to receive clear expectations about goals, periodic feedback, and an annual performance review.
 In doing so, the University also strives to help all staff do the best job they are capable of doing, enjoy a high level of job (and personal) satisfaction, and live the University’s core values every day.

-During the annual Performance Management cycle, the supervisor and the employee work together to establish goals and expectations for the employee, review the employee’s progress towards those objectives, and assess the employee’s achievement.
+During the annual Performance Management cycle, the supervisor and the employee work together to establish clear goals for the employee, review the employee’s progress towards those goals, and assess the employee’s achievement.
 Each step is documented online in the eNDeavor Talent Management System.
 (Employees in some departments without regular computer access may utilize a manual paper process.
 Check with your supervisor.)

 The Performance Management process is divided into three phases:

-- Employee meets with manager to set Goals/Expectations and Development Plan
+- Employee meets with manager to set Goals and Development Plan

-- Manager reviews and approves employee’s Goals/Expectations and Development Plan
+- Manager reviews and approves employee’s Goals and Development Plan

 2. Mid-Year Review

 - Employee reviews goals and comments on progress

 - Manager enters an assessment of employee’s progress and discusses it with employee

 3. Year-End Review